 The Best Practicable Environmental Option (BPEO) is a set of procedures adopted by Great Britain with the goal of managing waste and other environmental concerns.

-According to the Royal Commission on Environmental Pollution, BPEO emphasizes the protection and conservation of the environment across land, air and water.
+According to the Royal Commission on Environmental Pollution, BPEO emphasises protecting and conserving the environment across the land, air, and water.

-The BPEO procedure establishes for a given set of objectives, the option that provides the most benefits or the least damage to the environment.
+The BPEO procedure establishes the option that provides the most benefits or the least damage to the environment for a given set of objectives.

 Extended Producer Responsibility (EPR)

-In the field of waste management, extended producer responsibility (EPR) is a strategy designed to promote the integration of environmental costs associated with goods throughout their life cycles into the market price of the products.
+In waste management, extended producer responsibility (EPR) is a strategy designed to promote the integration of environmental costs associated with goods throughout their life cycles into the market price of the products.

-Extended producer responsibility legislation is a driving force behind the adoption of remanufacturing initiatives as it “focuses on the end-of-use treatment of consumer products and has the primary aim to increase the amount and degree of product recovery and to minimize the environmental impact of waste materials”
+Extended producer responsibility legislation is a driving force behind the adoption of remanufacturing initiatives as it “focuses on the end-of-use treatment of consumer products and has the primary aim to increase the amount and degree of product recovery and minimise the environmental impact of waste materials.”